davidlee-coder/CORS/README.md

 <p align="center"></i></p>
 <br><br>

-6. Hosting the payload on the exploit server and delivering it to the victim revealed the administrator's username, email, and API key within the access log panel, successfully completing the lab:
+6. I Hosted the payload on the exploit server and delivering it to the victim revealing the administrator's username, email, and API key within the access log panel, successfully confirming the vulnerability:

 <img width="1237" height="656" alt="image" src="https://github.com/user-attachments/assets/6a7c67e6-483d-4289-b571-1eaaea8d0416" />